Properties of Eventually Positive Linear Input-Output Systems

 \subsection{Induced Norms}

 It is clear that Proposition~\ref{prop:induced-norms} still holds and the norms can be computed using linear algebra, since we are dealing with an externally positive system.
-Moreover, using Proposition~\ref{lem:ss-pos}, the following result follows by repeating the derivations in~\cite{briat2013robust} in the context of internally eventually positive systems. \begin{prop} Let a realization of the system $G$ satisfy the premise of Corollary~\ref{cor:ev-pos} and hence be internally eventually positive.
+Moreover, using Proposition~\ref{lem:ss-pos}, we can extend internally positive systems results in~\cite{briat2013robust} to internally eventually positive systems. \begin{prop} Let a realization of the system $G$ satisfy the premise of Corollary~\ref{cor:ev-pos} and hence be internally eventually positive.
 Then

 (i) the matrix $A$ is Hurwitz and $\|G\|_{\rm \infty-ind} <\gamma$ if and only if there exists $\zeta > 0$ such that

 (ii) the matrix $A$ is Hurwitz and $\|G\|_{\rm 1-ind} <\gamma$ if and only if there exists $\xi > 0$ such that